domiflichi/Signal-Service-Buddy/README.md

 This software package will not work without a SQLite database.
 You have 2 options here: 1.
 The easy way, or 2.
 The not-so-easy-but-not-difficult-way
 #### The easy way (download and use the empty database I provided)
 1. Download the `ssb_trades.db` file from this repository located in the `SQLite` folder
-2. Place the file in the `MQL4\Files\` subfolder of your MT4 installation folder
+2. Place the file in the `MQL4\Files\SQLite\` subfolder of your MT4 installation folder (if you do not have the `SQLite` subfolder, create it, and make sure to use the exact 'casing' as I have shown here - it is case-sensitive!)
 3. Done!
 See how easy that was?

 Or...